jeffb-stell/simple-webapp/README.md

 	       File "/var/www/html/index.html"
 	         should contain "<html>Automation for the People</html>"

+	       Port "22"
+	         should be listening

-	       Finished in 0.04435 seconds (files took 0.37787 seconds to load) 5 examples, 0 failures
+	       Finished in 0.06 seconds (files took 0.36624 seconds to load) 6 examples, 0 failures